AdaDiff: Adaptive Step Selection for Fast Diffusion Models: Experiments

 \subsection{Experimental Details}

 \textbf{Datasets.} To evaluate the effectiveness and generalizability of our approach, we conduct extensive experiments on three image datasets: MS COCO 2017~\cite{lin2014coco}, Laion-COCO~\cite{christoph2022laioncoco}, DiffusionDB~\cite{wang2022diffusiondb}, and two video datasets: MSR-VTT~\cite{xu2016msr-vtt} and InternVid~\cite{wang2023internvid}.
 In MS COCO 2017, our training set consists of $118,287$ textual descriptions, and all $25,014$ text-image pairs from the validation set are employed for testing.
 Regarding Laion-COCO, we randomly select $200K$ textual descriptions for training and $20K$ text-image pairs for testing.
-The partitioning of the training and testing sets for DiffusionDB follows the same paradigm as Laico-COCO.
+The partitioning of the training and testing sets for DiffusionDB follows the same paradigm as Laion-COCO.
 The training sets for MSR-VTT and InternVid consist of $6,651$ and $24,911$ text descriptions, respectively.
 The test set for MSR-VTT comprises $2,870$ text-video pairs.

-\textbf{Evaluation Metrics.} Following \cite{meng2023ondistillation,wang2023modelscope,xing2023simda}, we assess the quality of generated images or videos using several metrics, including the Frechet Inception Distance Score (FID)~\cite{heusel2017fid}, Inception Score (IS)~\cite{salimans2016is}, text-to-image similarity (CLIP Score)~\cite{radford2021clip}, Natural Image Quality Evaluator score (NIQE)~\cite{mittal2012niqe}, and the recently introduced Image Quality Score (IQS)~\cite{xu2023imagereward}.
-Additionally, we use the average number of denoising steps and time per image or video generation to measure the inference speed.
+\textbf{Evaluation Metrics.} Following previous work, we assess the quality of generated images or videos using several metrics, including FID~\cite{heusel2017fid}, IS~\cite{salimans2016is}, CLIP Score~\cite{radford2021clip}, NIQE~\cite{mittal2012niqe}, and the recently introduced Image Quality Score (IQS)~\cite{xu2023imagereward}.
+Additionally, we use the average denoising steps and time per image or video generation to measure the inference speed.